BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 The easiest way to add onto the dialogue timeline, like adding onto the DialogsBinary files, is to clone existing ones and editing what you need to from there.

+You'll need to add new sets of effect components for each new voice line and cinematic you've added to your DialogsBinary files, and you can do that by cloning existing sets of effect components.
+I'd recommend looking for dialogue nodes that are similar to what you're adding, and then cloning the effect components from that.

-Once you've found the effect components for the dialog node (or cinematic!) you'd like to clone, you can easily enclose all the effect components for it by searching for the first instance of that PhaseIndex, and putting a bracket with a nonsense word that isn't used anywhere in the code above it (will explain momentarily.)
+Once you've found the PhaseIndex for the dialog node (or cinematic!) you'd like to clone, you can easily enclose all the effect components for it by searching for the first instance of that PhaseIndex, and putting a bracket with a nonsense word that isn't used anywhere in the code above it (will explain momentarily.)

 Then, you'll want to find the last instance of that PhaseIndex, and put a closing bracket with that same nonsense word below it.
 You should now have something that looks like this: